 There’s no one-size-fits-all when it comes to deploying LLMs.

-👉 If you’re building a simple app, an API might suffice. 👉 If you’re scaling traffic, vLLM could save you thousands. 👉 If you want full privacy or need an offline tool, Ollama is a fantastic choice.
+👉 If you’re building a simple app, an API might suffice. 👉 If you’re scaling traffic, vLLM could save you thousands. 👉 If you want full privacy or offline usage, Ollama is a fantastic choice.

 Know your use case.
 Control your costs.
 Optimize for performance.